Skip to main content

 )

 If an error occurs during a call to mutation, it will throw an exception.
-Typically you'll want to catch ConvexError and ServerError and handle them however is appropriate in your application.
+Typically you may want to catch ConvexError and ServerError and handle them however is appropriate in your application.
 See documentation on error handling for more details.

 Calling third-party APIs